SharePoint/sp-dev-docs/docs/general-development/external-events-and-alerts-in-sharepoint.md

 ## Notifications
 <a name="bkmk_notifications"> </a>

-In SharePoint 2013, the event-handling infrastructure has been enhanced to allow external data sources to notify SharePoint when information in the external system has been modified.
+In SharePoint, the event-handling infrastructure has been enhanced to allow external data sources to notify SharePoint when information in the external system has been modified.
 Then, when SharePoint receives a notification, event receivers that are associated with the SharePoint external list or entity can execute code to perform specified actions.